dashpilot/userbase-alpinejs/README.md

 # userbase-alpinejs
-Userbase implementation based on Alpinejs &amp; Tailwind
+Userbase implementation using Alpinejs &amp; Tailwind

+Based on this CodePen: https://codepen.io/danfascia/pen/dyPrwvB, but with some tweaks